TheSupremeToast/Hackviolet-2022/README.md

 2) Set up personal twilio account
 3) get twlio sid, auth token, and phone number, then rename example.env to .env and fill in your information
 4) make sure twilio and dotenv are installed via pip
-5) run 'python init.py' and follow instructions from there
+5) run 'python init.py' in your terminal and follow instructions from there